LeeGDavis/backbone-deep-model/README.md

 [![Code Climate](https://codeclimate.com/github/kahwee/backbone-deep-model/badges/gpa.svg)](https://codeclimate.com/github/kahwee/backbone-deep-model)
 [![npm version](https://badge.fury.io/js/%40kahwee%2Fbackbone-deep-model.svg)](https://badge.fury.io/js/%40kahwee%2Fbackbone-deep-model)

+Forked from https://github.com/kahwee/backbone-deep-model which is a fork of https://github.com/powmedia/backbone-deep-model.
-Forked from https://github.com/powmedia/backbone-deep-model (Thanks for the wonderful work @powmedia!)
+  * Thanks for the wonderful work @powmedia and @kahwee!

 The test cases are rewritten.
 This is primarily a browserify package.
 I'll work on making this work in other platforms if there is interest.